 Are Furnace Filters Recyclable?

-Ways to Recycle an Air Filter
+Ways to Recycle a Dirty Air Filter

 When you want to recycle an air filter, there are some easy steps that you can take in order to make sure that the materials are suitably taken care of.
 Your options include:

-Using the mail-in prepaid mailers that recycling companies offer for used filters.
+Using the mail-in prepaid mailers that recycling companies offer for used air filters.
 In some cases, a recycling program will even provide return a new filter made from recycled materials.

-Buy Recyclable Filters at Low Prices
+Buy Furnace Filters at Low Prices